Banco BRB MCP

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states it returns bill-level detail for credit card bills by ID, and explicitly says what it does NOT return (individual transactions).
-Distinguishes from sibling tools openfinance_list_transactions and openfinance_list_credit_card_bills.
+The description clearly states it returns bill-level detail for credit card bills by ID, listing specific fields.
+It explicitly distinguishes from sibling tool openfinance_list_transactions by noting what it does NOT return (individual transactions) and directing to the appropriate tool.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.